BlueBrain/neurodamus-sonata-template/README.md

 you can check if it is there with `docker image ls`

-6. Then we mount our files into docker which we put before in to_docker/
+6. Then we mount our files into docker which we put before in to_docker/ .
+Put the absolute path for to_docker and not the relative path.

 `docker run --rm -it -v full/path/to/to_docker:/mnt/mydata bluebrain/neurodamus`